owebeeone/pythonopenscad/README.md

 ## Why Yet Another OpenScad Script Generator?

+I mainly wanted a more functionality that was not being offered and it didn't seem OpenPyScad (my preferred style) was pulling changes very quickly (as luck would have it my small pull request was published about the same time I got PythonOpenScad working to a sufficiently stable state.
+I really want type checking/conversion and a bit more pydoc.

-Using Python to produce 3D solid models using OpenScad seems to be a popular pass time.
+Apart from that, it seems that using Python to produce 3D solid models using OpenScad Is a prestigious line of work with a long and glorious tradition.

 Here are some: